godotengine/godot-docs/classes/class_arvrinterface.rst

 After initializing the interface you want to use you then need to enable the AR/VR mode of a viewport and rendering should commence.

-**Note:** You must enable the AR/VR mode on the main viewport for any device that uses the main output of Godot such as for mobile VR.
+**Note:** You must enable the AR/VR mode on the main viewport for any device that uses the main output of Godot, such as for mobile VR.

 If you do this for a platform that handles its own output (such as OpenVR) Godot will show just one eye without distortion on screen.
-Alternatively, you can add a separate viewport node to your scene and enable AR/VR on that viewport and it will be used to output to the HMD leaving you free to do anything you like in the main window such as using a separate camera as a spectator camera or render out something completely different.
+Alternatively, you can add a separate viewport node to your scene and enable AR/VR on that viewport.
+It will be used to output to the HMD, leaving you free to do anything you like in the main window, such as using a separate camera as a spectator camera or rendering something completely different.

-While currently not used you can activate additional interfaces, you may wish to do this if you want to track controllers from other platforms.
+While currently not used, you can activate additional interfaces.
+You may wish to do this if you want to track controllers from other platforms.
 However, at this point in time only one interface can render to an HMD.

 ----